Re: [tdf-discuss] The need of a central employment-office-like web structure for TDF/LibO volunteers

 If I have, let's say, 1 free hour to contribute, I should be able to

 find fast whatever task I can complete in such an hour.
-If I have 1
+If I have 1 free

-estimated time for its completion.
+time for its completion.

-However, it's absolutely important that no potential contributor's
+However, it's absolutely important that no potential contributor's time

-This statement is true both for the core contributor and the casual
+This statement is true both for the core contributor and the casual or

 If the project would have such a central system for the management of